WizBhoo/OCR_P05_Site_CV-Blog/README.md

 You can also use "make help" to see what "make" command are available.
 </blockquote>

-* Go to <http://pma.localhost> to access to PHPMyAdmin and create the database following UML schemas.
+* Go to <http://pma.localhost> to access to PHPMyAdmin and create the database following UML schemas (only OCR Evaluators have access to my DB file (see project renderings) with a set of data for demo).
 * From your terminal, go to the php_project directory.
 * I used some package with composer so don't forget to tape those command lines in you terminal :
 ```
 composer install
 composer update
-composer dump-autload
+composer dump-autoload
 ```
 * Well done !
-The project is installed so you just have to go to <htt://mon-site.localhost> home page.
+The project is installed so you just have to go to <http://mon-site.localhost> home page.

 -------------------------------------------------------------------------------------------------------------------------------------